Deconf.com

-With Analytics Insights for WordPress, you can use custom dimensions to track WordPress specific data which can’t be tracked using standard Google Analytics dimensions.
+With Analytics Insights for WordPress, you can use custom definitions to track WordPress specific data which can’t be tracked using standard Google Analytics 4 dimensions.

 Currently, you can define and use up to six custom dimensions: Authors, Publication Year, Publication Month, Categories, User Type, and Tags.
 With the help of these dimensions, you can create custom reports which will give you additional analytics insights about your authors, publication years, publication months, categories, tags, and users.